 What to do if you Suspect Nursing Home Abuse

 While many nursing homes live up to the expectation that your loved one will be treated with compassion and care, some institutions fail to live up the standard and further fail to deliver the duties required of them.
 If you find yourself in such a situation the best course of action is to start making inquiries and keep a written tab of all interactions.
-Do not hesitate to meet with a nursing home lawyer, the lawyers at Rosenbaum and Associates can help advice you in your best course of action.
+Do not hesitate to meet with a Philadelphia nursing home abuse lawyer, we can help advise you in your best course of action.

 First and foremost, you must be the advocate for those you believe are being abused in a nursing home.
 With that comes the responsibility to remain calm, even when the situation calls for extreme measures.
 If you believe your loved one is being abused be it physically, mentally, or sexually the best course of action is to speak to your loved one in private.
 While listening, and this part can be difficult, do your best to not interrupt and allow him or her to open up and tell you what has been going on.
 Ideally, if your loved one has moved to a nursing home the more you visit the quicker you can tell if they have dropped weight dramatically, had anything taken from their room, broken a bone, is hesitant to be touched, or if a dramatic change in their demeanor has occurred.
 Depending on the situation that may not always be the case.
 The distance can play a large factor in the frequency that one receives visitors.
 Even so, if you notice something is off to listen to your gut.
 Not all bruises are signs of abuse that is why it is important to listen and not to jump to your own conclusions.